 It wasn’t all that long ago that many of us wore heart-rate monitoring watches on our wrists when cycling.
 This lost popularity as the bike-specific GPS device took over, specifically the Garmin Edge.

-Now we’re seeing a resurgence of wrist devices for use in cycling, with many options pairing to your smartphone to relay basic information.
+Now we’re seeing a resurgence of cycling watches, with many options pairing to your smartphone to relay basic information.
 The VivoActive from Garmin takes it a step further, and offers GPS connectivity independent of your mobile phone.

 Sitting squarely in the market as a fitness-focused smart watch, the VivoActive has plenty to offer in everyday life; but we wanted to know what it can offer you, the cyclist.